aouriri/aouriri.github.io/projects.md

 ## 003 - Portal to Texas History Metadata

 For a metadata class (INFO 5210), we were tasked with inputting metadata for patents ingested into the UNT [Portal to Texas History](https://texashistory.unt.edu/) database.
-Below, are the entries I specifically entered metadata for.
+Below, are the entries for which I specifically entered metadata.

 [Fruit-Drier ·](https://texashistory.unt.edu/ark:/67531/metapth858263/)
 [Automatic Service-Switch ·](https://texashistory.unt.edu/ark:/67531/metapth858039/)